Cervical Corpectomy and Strut Graft

 Upon reaching the front of the spine, the surgeon uses an X-ray to identify the correct vertebrae and discs.
 The vertebral bodies and discs causing problems are removed all the way back to the spinal cord.
 Bone spurs that extend from the back of the vertebrae toward the spinal canal are removed as well.
 Special care reduces the risk of damaging the spinal cord and nerve roots.

 Once the removal of the vertebrae and discs takes place, the space between the vertebrae above and below must get filled.
-Doctors typically implant a graft of bone into the void or space.
+Doctors typically implant a graft of bone into the void of space.
 In addition, the section of bone graft works like a “strut” to support the spine.
 The formation of the strut can take place by taking bone from your hip (pelvis) or from the fibula bone in your leg.
 Bone taken from your own body refers to an autograft.
 Your surgeon may also use allograft, which refers to bone taken from a source other than your body and stored in a bone bank.

 When installing a bone graft, metal (titanium) plates and screws secure it so that it does not move or slip.
 Furthermore, the plate sits on the front of the remaining vertebrae, covering the strut graft.
 To hold the plate in place and keep the bone graft from slipping, screws are placed into the vertebral bodies above and below the graft

 Like all surgical procedures, operations on the neck may generate complications.
 Because the surgeon operates around the spinal cord, neck operations are always considered extremely delicate and potentially dangerous.
-Before having this procedure, patients should take the time to fully review the risks associated with cervical spine surgery with your doctor — making sure you agree and understand the risks and the benefits of the procedure planned for your treatment.
+Before having this procedure, patients should take the time to fully review the risks associated with cervical spine surgery with their doctor — making sure you agree and understand the risks and the benefits of the procedure planned for your treatment.

 Most importantly, this is a serious and complex operation requiring patients to wear a neck brace after surgery.
 However, some patients may need the extra support of a halo brace.
 On the other hand, most patients do not require rehabilitation after this surgery.
 However, if a patient experiences pain or difficulty doing routine activities, a short rehab might be beneficial with a physical therapist.